merely-useful/py-rse/index.md

 and specified `nargs='*'`
 to tell `argparse` that we will accept zero or more filenames.
 We must then open the files ourselves.
-Passing the filename rather than having `argparse` read its content automatically is also useful when doing things like moving or coping files;
-we will look in the exercises at how to combine this with reading from standard input.

 Let's give `collate.py` a try
 (using `-n 10` to limit the number of lines of output):